 There is no time requirement as far as I know.
 It doesn’t matter when you get the invoice vis-á-vis the agreed quote.
 The fee can not be raised just because the invoice has not been delivered to you.

-To add to what @TheBBG said: I have had invoices take over a month.
+To add to what @PhilT said: I have had invoices take over a month.
 Some sole trader tradies are too busy working to do their invoices.
 The one in my case did invoices when the weather or other circumstances meant that they couldn’t work.

 I have had the same.